-Maryborough VIEW Club held its inaugural meeting in November 2020 and already has 50 members.
+Maryborough VIEW Club held its inaugural meeting on 27th November 2020 and already has 50 members.

 Club members are actively involved in fundraising activities to raise donations for The Smith Family programs.

 We are always open to new members, so please get in touch today and come and see what it's all about.